ADA 31st Anniversary Celebration Banner

 And all public and private places that are open to the general public.

-However, there is still lots to be done.
-Under Title III of the Act, websites fall into these categories as they are considered places of public accommodation.
-This means that the digital world must also incorporate accessible practices to account for the different ways in which people with disabilities experience and adapt to the digital world.
+However, the journey continues.
+Under Title III of the Act, places of public accommodation include websites.
+This means that the digital world must also incorporate accessible practices to account for the different ways in which people with disabilities experience and adapt to it.

 Join us in celebrating this landmark event by prioritizing accessibility, because we believe people with disabilities should be offered the same opportunities to participate in society.
 Legislation like this drives our work here at Accessible Web, and it is our hope that we can honor this act by helping to build a more inclusive web together.